mjkress/cs-selfstudy/README.md

 Update and Referece requently

 ## Resources/Guides:
+This Study plan is largely based off the 3 self-taught CS resources below.
 Resource | Description
 ---------|------------
   [Open-Source Society Univ.
 (OSSU)](https://github.com/ossu/) | Aims to provide the same education as a undergraduate CS program; Fairly comprehensive but less currated; Primary Guide used;